 There are several small high-end boutiques and hip shops by local designers in the Fashion Walk area where you can get the taste of local shopping in Hong Kong.
 Mostly, the area caters to the young hipster crowd but there are shops for those with a mature taste too.
 You just need to find those in the sea of flashing neon advertisements.

 Nearest Metro Station: MTR Causeway Bay or Hong Kong Island Tram

-The Hong Kong’s swankiest, classiest and ritziest shopping mall, The Landmark Shopping Mall is at the Central.
-It houses international boutiques, couture shops, trademark stores, and high-end brand flagships.
-But with class, comes a heavy price – maybe a little indulgent window shopping is a good idea.
+The Hong Kongs swankiest, classiest and ritziest shopping mall, The Landmark Shopping Mall is at the Central.
+It houses international boutiques, couture shops, trademark stores, and high-end brand flagships which offer best things to shop in Hong Kong.
+But with class, comes a heavy price maybe a little indulgent window shopping is a good idea.

 Just a visit to the place and you will be mixing in with the super-rich, sugar-daddies, sheikhs, and sports stars.
 One among a billion malls, IFC has some of the most well-known international brands.
 The prices are on a higher side of course, but still affordable nonetheless.